 Don Giovanni, Portland Opera: “Don Giovanni, sung by Peter Volpe, is certainly good company, as well as irresistible to women.
 He is totally believable and has his technique honed to a fine edge” -Portland Press Herald

-David Small, bass singing Capulet - David Small enjoys an established and continuing career on the operatic and concert stage.
+David Small, baritone singing Capulet - David Small enjoys an established and continuing career on the operatic and concert stage.
 Equally comfortable with comedy or drama, his repertoire is richly varied, including performances of well over fifty different operatic roles.
-Additionally, Mr. Small has been teaching at the University of Texas at Austin as an Associate Professor of Voice/Opera for the past fifteen years.
+Additionally, Mr. Small has been teaching at the University of Texas at Austin for the past fifteen years and was selected by NATS as a Master Teacher in 2011.

 In 1991, he debuted his Figaro in Il Barbiere Di Siviglia for the Lyric Opera of Kansas City with great success and subsequently has enjoyed over one hundred performances of the role.
 He made his Austin Lyric debut in this signature role in 1998 and repeated it for ALO in the 2007 season.